 Pit Boss Portable Battery Powered Wood Pellet Grill Specifications

 Dimensions – 26.3″ L x 18.1″ W x 15.8″ H

 Temperature Range – 180°-500°F with up to 1000°F when the firepot is revealed

 Meat Probes – One probe and one probe port

 Warranty – 5-year warranty, one-year warranty on the battery

 Truly Portable Pellet Grill

-As noted above, this new Pit Boss portable pellet grill can run off a battery.
+This is not the first Pit Boss tabletop pellet grill.
+However, as noted above, this new portable tabletop pellet grill is truly portable because it can run off a battery.
 Pit Boss is advertising that the grill can run for up to 15 hours on a single charge.
-That means plenty of time for smoking low-and-slow or grilling plenty of burgers before you need to think about recharging.
-Even on battery power, this grill has a range of 180°-500°F.
+That means plenty of time for smoking low-and-slow for the point or flat of brisket or grilling plenty of burgers before you need to think about recharging.
+Even on battery power, this grill has a temperature range of 180°-500°F.